Rotator cuff tear: Rehabilitation

-That is followed by the "proliferative" and "maturation and remodeling" phases of healing, which ensues for the following six to ten weeks.
+That is followed by the "proliferative" and "maturation and remodeling" phases of healing, which ensue for the following six to ten weeks.
 The effect of active or passive motion during any of the phases is unclear, due to conflicting information and a shortage of clinical evidence.
 Gentle physical therapy guided motion is instituted at this phase, only to prevent stiffness of the shoulder; the rotator cuff remains fragile.
 At three months after surgery, physical therapy intervention changes substantially to focus on scapular mobilization and stretching of the glenohumeral joint.
-Once full passive motion is regained (at usually about four to four and a half months after surgery) strengthening exercises are the focus.
+Once full passive motion is regained (usually at about four to four and a half months after surgery), strengthening exercises are the focus.
 The strengthening focuses on the rotator cuff and the upper back/scapular stabilizers.
-Typically at about six months after surgery, most have made a majority of their expected gains.
+Typically, at about six months after surgery, most have made the majority of their expected gains.

 The objective in repairing a rotator cuff is to enable an individual to regain full function.
 Surgeons and therapists analyze outcomes in several ways.
 Based on examinations, they compile scores on tests; some examples are those created by the University of California at Los Angeles and the American Shoulder and Elbow Surgeons.
-Other outcome measures include the Constant score; the Simple Shoulder Test; and the Disabilities of the Arm, Shoulder and Hand score.
-The tests assess range of motion and the degree of shoulder function.
+Other outcome measures include the Constant score, the Simple Shoulder Test, and the Disabilities of the Arm, Shoulder, and Hand score.
+The tests assess the range of motion and the degree of shoulder function.

 Due to the conflicting information about the relative benefits of rehab conducted early or later, an individualized approach is necessary.
 The timing and nature of therapeutic activities are adjusted according to age and tissue integrity of the repair.
 Management is more complex in those who have had multiple tears.

+For irreparable Rotator cuff tears, which make up about 30% of total RCTs, conservative treatment such as an anterior deltoid rehabilitation program has been shown to increase range of motion and constant score.